 Agent – Person authorized by another to act on their behalf.
-This, an agent can enter into contracts and other such legal binding functions on behalf of another.
+An agent can enter into contracts and other such legally binding functions on behalf of another.
 Usually, the corporation’s officers act as corporate agents.

 Amended Certificate of Authority – A document issued to a foreign corporation evidencing that the corporation has amended its original certificate of authority.